Aiyualive/DatamapsTutorial/README.md

 # Datamaps Tutorial
+In this tutorial we aim to create an interactive world map that shows the movie-production counts upon country-specific mouse-hover.

 To reproduce my results:
 1. Setup a server on your local machine using python.
 In the src directory run: